Katolus/elevator/docs/HowTo.md

 To change scenarios, pick a different value from the 3 presented scenarios at the beginning of the script or add your own into the `run.py` script.

+## Additional parameters

+One can pass the `--draw` argument into the script to active a drawing option that will draw the current state of a program as it progresses.

 **Supported input**

 - `''`/`'next'` - will progress the program in 'elevator-time'